||SIMON A. CARN |

-Aleksey V. Smirnov joins the Department of Geological and Mining Engineering and Sciences as an assistant professor.
-Smirnov comes to Michigan Tech from Yale University.
+Simon A. Carn joins the faculty of the Department of Geological and Mining Engineering and Sciences as an assistant professor.
+He comes to Michigan Tech from the Joint Center for Earth Systems Technology of the University of Maryland, Baltimore County.